Concepts

 | FLASH - Ultra | 15000 | 30 000 IOPS | 1024 MB/s | Ultra-intensive workloads |

-- Performance : Effective performance scales linearly with allocated capacity (according to the IOPS/TB ratio), up to the absolute hardware limit defined above.
-(For example, a 10 TB Ultra class volume will be physically limited to 30,000 IOPS and 1024 MB/s).
+- Performance : Effective performance scales linearly with allocated capacity (based on the IOPS/TB ratio), up to the absolute hardware limit defined above.
+(For example, a 10 TB volume in the Ultra tier will be physically capped at 30,000 IOPS and 1024 MB/s).

 - Technology : NVMe Flash with Distributed RAID 6 for enhanced resilience.